PhantomInsights/summarizer/README.md

 If the post and its url passes both checks then a process of web scraping is applied to the url, this is where things start getting interesting.

-Before replying to the original submission it checks the percentage of the reduction achieved, if it's too low or too high it skips it and moves to the next submission.
+Before replying to the original post it checks the percentage of the reduction achieved, if it's too low or too high it skips it and moves to the next post.

 ## Web Scraper

-Currently in the whitelist there are already more than 100 different domains of news websites.
+Currently in the whitelist there are already more than 300 different websites of news articles and blogs.
 Creating specialized web scrapers for each one is simply not feasible.

 The second best thing to do is to make the scraper as accurate as possible.